Von Falconer K-9 Training Facility

 Ron and Jane with Valroy at Carmel Beach

 Spring is a great time to plan your outings with your families, your friends and your dogs.
 The woods and fields are coming back to life and exploring new places, or even familiar ones close to home, can b a revitalizing experience now that the chilly days have pretty much passed.
 It is possible to spend an entire morning or afternoon at the nearest beach which is still relatively deserted.
 There are even a few, like Carmel Beach, that are entirely leash-free.
 If you have good recall and your dogs are well socialized, you can relax and let them run for hours.

-New Litter Expected January 2017
+New Litter Expected End of March 2017

-New Litter Expected in January 2017
+New Litter Expected End of February 2017

 Santa Cruz Dog Boarding